-Trump Regulators Just Gave Oil Industry a Pass to Injure Whales, Other Marine Life
+Trump Regulators Gave Oil Industry a Pass to Injure Whales, and We’re Fighting Back

 The low, guttural bellows and high-pitched calls of the North Atlantic right whale may soon be drowned out—or altogether silenced—by the continuous blasts of seismic airguns used to identify dirty energy deposits deep within the Atlantic Ocean floor.